 People living downriver of SRS may receive some dose by drinking water that contains radioactive releases from the Site.
-Tritium in downriver drinking water represented the highest percentage of the dose (about 56%) customers of the three downriver water treatment plants received.
+Tritium in downriver drinking water represented the highest percentage of the dose (about 78%) customers of the three downriver water treatment plants received.

-In 2018, SRS-only releases were responsible for a maximum potential drinking water dose of 0.012 mrem (0.00012 mSv).
-This dose is about 7% less than the 2017 dose of 0.013 mrem.
-SRS attributes this slight decrease to the 4% increase in the Savannah River effective flow rate during 2018, which caused more dilution.
-There is not a separate drinking water dose limit, but EPA bases its MCLs, as defined in 40 CFR 141 (EPA 2000), on a potential dose of about 4 mrem/yr for beta and gamma emitters.
+In 2019, SRS-only releases were responsible for a maximum potential drinking water dose of 0.0076 mrem (0.000076 mSv).
+This dose is about 37% less than the 2018 dose of 0.012 mrem.
+SRS attributes this decrease to the 50% increase in the Savannah River effective flow rate during 2019, which caused more dilution.
+DOE and EPA do not have a specific regulatory drinking water dose limit, but EPA bases its MCLs, as defined in 40 CFR 141 (EPA 2000), on a potential dose of about 4 mrem/yr for beta and gamma emitters.
+The 2019 maximum drinking water dose of 0.0076 mrem is well below this value.